When is the best time to start SAT or ACT prep?

 What if I need to reschedule?

 We work hard to schedule students into a time slot that will work each week for the sake of consistency.
 While we cannot guarantee that there will be an alternative time slot open if your child needs to reschedule, you can contact one of our Directors or your tutor to see if there is a slot open for rescheduling a session — just remember the 6 pm cancellation deadline!
-We typically need to wait until 1-2 weeks before the session to reschedule a session as it is dependent on cancellations.
+We typically wait until 1-2 weeks before the requested session to reschedule a session as it is dependent on cancellations.

 Will I get a lesson reminder?